 If you have previously attended law school, you must disclose this information, or it is grounds for dismissal.
-If you are not applying as a transfer student, you are required to submit a waiver of your previous law study to the State Bar of California acknowledging that you are beginning your first year over at the California School of Law and will not seek credit for your previous law school education.
+If you are not applying as a transfer student, you are required to submit a waiver of your previous law study, the State Bar's Start Over form to the State Bar of California acknowledging that you are beginning your first year over at the California School of Law and will not seek credit for your previous law school education.